CHRISTIANITY CAN BE BETTER THAN WE THINK

 > Is He interested in the quality of our lives?

-> Is eternal life with God something that we should even long for?
+> Is eternal life with God something that is even desirable?

 > ETERNAL LIFE